PhantomX/chinforpms/README.md

 # chinforpms

 Personal Fedora RPM specs.
-Has specs to build RPMs not existent in Fedora or RPMFusion and existent packages updated with extra changes.
+Has specs to build RPMs nonexistent in Fedora or RPMFusion and existent packages updated with extra changes.

 > Most packages can be found in this [COPR repository](https://copr.fedorainfracloud.org/coprs/phantomx/chinforpms), except for those not allowed.